-Basically, an index is a data structure (usually a B-tree) that stores column values from one table.
-That allows dramatically improve database performance because B-trees carry on data operations like insertions and deletions in logarithmic time.
+An index is a data structure (usually a B-tree) that stores column values from one table.
+This allows dramatically improved database performance because B-trees carry on data operations like insertions and deletions in logarithmic time.

 Eventually, we prepared recommendations for keeping track of the index states.
 What’s more, we provided instructions on how to use SQL Server Database Engine Tuning Advisor to identify indexing issues and choose the most appropriate indexes for each user workload.
 We also recommended using SQL Server Dynamic Management Views to identify missing indexes and add them to improve the SQL Server database performance.
 Besides, we showed how to use dynamic management views to monitor the level of maintenance on the index caused by insert, update, or delete operations.
 Having the index usage statistics, we can consider dropping the indexes that incur maintenance overhead or with rare usage.

 Other problematic queries we observed were queries with implicit conversions.
 The most common cause of implicit conversion is a mismatch between the data types of columns that we process.
-To deal with that first we should analyze the overhead caused by conversion.
+In order to deal with that first we should analyze the overhead caused by conversion.
 If the overhead is significant, we should rewrite the queries in order to unify the data types.

 Recommendations for the future

-In addition, we provided SQL Server configuration best practices such as logging service tuning and In-Memory implementation for key tables.
+In addition, we always recommend SQL Server configuration best practices such as logging service tuning and In-Memory implementation for key tables.